 This time I’m gonna tell you everything (that I know/remember/isn’t spoiler-heavy) about a 2D gem from 1994, called Super Metroid.
-A game in a series that – along with Castlevania – spawned an entire genre in gaming: metroidvania.
-What metroidvania refers to is action/adventure titles that take place in 2D with a heavy emphasis on exploration.
+A game in a series that – along with Castlevania – spawned an entire genre in gaming: Metroidvania.
+What Metroidvania refers to are action/adventure titles that take place in 2D with a heavy emphasis on exploration.
 Examples of recent games placed in that genre, are Shadow Complex and Terraria.
-Both of which feature many elements from the early Metroid and Castlevania games, including a semi-advanced upgrade system, alongside aforementioned features that define that specific genre.
+Both of these feature many elements from the early Metroid and Castlevania games, including a semi-advanced upgrade system, alongside the aforementioned features that define that specific genre.

 It wasn’t the first or even the second Metroid game…

 I would love to start from the first in a franchise/series and move on from there, but sadly neither Metroid (NES) nor Metroid II: Return of Samus (GB) were as appealing to me, and I’m certain most people will agree with me when I say that the first two Metroid games were “raw”.